drewadwade/Sekhmet/README.md

 # Sekhmet
+Kali's lightweight sister - a custom lighter weight Kali setup with only the tools I use.
-Kali's lightweight sister - a work in progress as I decide what I want to have on it
+This is a work in progress as I decide what I want to have on it

 # Installation
 Install bare bones Kali from ISO